ianthehenry/pat/README.md

     (+ car cadr))
 ```

-# Structs and table patterns
+# Struct and table patterns

+> Basically the same as the native `match`, but supports optional keys and field punning.

 ```janet
 (def point {:x 1 :y 2})